 My Observations:

-With cheap machines like this you basically can’t expect a lot – I’ve read some comments in the reviews saying this machine looks a bit cheap, but it is! ;-).
+With cheap machines like this you really can’t expect a lot – I’ve read some comments in the reviews saying this machine looks a bit cheap, but it is! ;-).

-Among the positive things about this machine when it comes to steaming milk, is that the pipe which is revealed if you decide to pull off the panarello sheath and use it as a pro steam wand, is a little longer than on some machines, so you’ll be able to get it comfortably into your milk jug, which is a bit of an matter with some machines.
+One of the positive things about this machine when it comes to steaming milk, is that the pipe which is revealed if you decide to pull off the panarello sheath and use it as a pro steam wand, is a bit longer than on some machines, so you’ll be able to get it comfortably into your milk jug, which is a bit of an issue with some machines.

 DeLonghi Dedica Style EC685M